An Apple Sundae is a delicious way to have a healthy treat, but you can also eat them for breakfast!

 - Apples can help regulate blood sugar.
 Kids won’t get the blood sugar spike, followed by a drop like they would if you gave them Fruit Loops.

-- Pecans have good fat!
-Good fat in a child’s diet will help them stay full, longer.
+- Pecans are rich in healthy fats!
+Good fat in a child’s diet will help them stay full, longer, and support brain health.

 - Raisins are a good source of iron!